 People whose wet macular degeneration has progressed to central vision loss have a higher risk of depression and social isolation.
 With profound loss of vision, people may see visual hallucinations.
-This condition is known as Charles Bonnet syndrome).
+This condition is known as Charles Bonnet syndrome.

 It's important to have routine eye exams to identify early signs of macular degeneration.
 The following measures may help reduce your risk of developing wet macular degeneration:

-- Manage your other medical conditions.
-For example, if you have cardiovascular disease or high blood pressure, take your medication and follow your doctor's instructions for controlling the condition.
+- Manage all other medical conditions.
+For example, if you have cardiovascular disease or high blood pressure, take your medicine and follow your health care provider's instructions for controlling the condition.

 - Don't smoke.
-Smokers are more likely to develop macular degeneration than are nonsmokers.
-Ask your doctor for help to stop smoking.
+Smokers are more likely to develop macular degeneration than nonsmokers.
+Ask your provider for help stopping smoking.

 - Maintain a healthy weight and exercise regularly.
 If you need to lose weight, reduce the number of calories you eat and increase the amount of exercise you get each day.

 - Choose a diet rich in fruits and vegetables.
-Choose a healthy diet that's full of a variety of fruits and vegetables.
 These foods contain antioxidant vitamins that reduce your risk of developing macular degeneration.